-In order to permanently improve the medical act quality, following the initiative of the head of Newborn Intensive Care Unit, dr. Cătălin Cîrstoveanu, Datanet Systems created and developed an unique telemedicine solution through the singularity of the designed architecture.
+In order to permanently improve the medical act quality, following the initiative of the head of the Newborn Intensive Care Unit, dr. Cătălin Cîrstoveanu, Datanet Systems created and developed a unique telemedicine solution through the singularity of the designed architecture.

-The need for this solution appeared as a result of multiple critical situations which the doctors from the Newborn Intensive Care Unit have to deal with.
+The need for this solution appeared as a result of multiple critical situations that the doctors from the Newborn Intensive Care Unit have to deal with.
 On one hand, it is about their need of having advanced means of communication which allow them fast consultation in conditions of guaranteed quality of transmission – of specialized physicians who either are not in the hospital or in the country, in a specific case.
-The case should be presented to interlocutors with live images of the patient, monitoring data transmitted in real time and specific medical documents.
-On the other hand, there was the need of a system able to assure the permanent video surveillance of patients and the monitoring of medical staff activity.
+The case should be presented to interlocutors with live images of the patient, monitoring data transmitted in real-time and specific medical documents.
+On the other hand, there was a need for a system able to assure the permanent video surveillance of patients and the monitoring of medical staff activity. (reference project)

 MIX OF TECHNOLOGIES

 The solution developed and implemented at the “M.S.
 Curie” Clinical Emergency Hospital for Children by Vodafone Romania and Datanet Systems, is based on a mix of audio-video technologies, combined so that they COULD meet the specific requirements of intensive care units.

 Datanet Systems specialists have created a solution which includes: